cue-lang/cue/README.md

 It is a superset of JSON,
 allowing users familiar with JSON to get started quickly.

+This is some new text with a silly typoe.

 ### What is it for?